ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 Building
 ^^^^^^^^

+Buildbot's `flocker-vagrant-tutorial-box` builder builds the tutorial box.
+The `flocker-vagrant-dev-box` builder builds the development box on some branches but not others.
+The `flocker-vagrant-dev-box` builder can be forced on any branch.

-To build one of the above boxes, upgrade VirtualBox and Vagrant to the latest versions, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory:
+To build one of the above boxes locally, upgrade VirtualBox and Vagrant to the latest versions, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory: